swiftlang/swift-package-collection-generator/Sources/PackageCollectionGenerator/README.md

                           Temporary directories will be used instead if this argument is not specified.
+  --revision <revision>   The revision number of the generated package collection --auth-token <auth-token>
+                          Auth tokens each in the format of type:host:token for retrieving additional package metadata via source hosting platform APIs.
+Currently only GitHub APIs are supported.
+An example token would be github:github.com:<TOKEN>.
-  --revision <revision>   The revision number of the generated package collection --verbose               Show extra logging for debugging purposes -h, --help              Show help information.
+  --verbose               Show extra logging for debugging purposes -h, --help              Show help information.
 ```